xiaofeng-L/BLETracker/README.md

 - The **results** folder contains part of our reverse engineering efforts.
   * The **results/Samsung_initialization_traffic.zip** file contains the traffic while registering a SmartTag with version 01.02.06.
   * The **results/advertisement_compute.py** file contains the calculation of the advertisement generation process from the register results.
   * The **results/hashed_sn.py** file contains the calculation of the value field "hashed_sn" via the MAC address of a SmartTag.
+- The **Review** folder is only available for reviewers and will not be released when published the BLETracker repository.
+  * The **Review/attack_pair_bad_ECDH.py** file contains the decryption process when sniffing the traffic of the initialization phase.
+  * The **Review/btsnoop_hci.log** file contains the BLE traffic when sniffing the traffic of the initialization phase.
+- The **Reverse Engineering for Samsung Find My Mobile.zip** contains the detailed process when we reverse-engineered Samsung Find My Mobile from shallow to deep.
 ## How to run
 1. **Download the Image**